virtual-labs/exp-microscopy-iitk/experiment/aim.md

-To study about different modes, magnification, and imaging with special contrast techniques like DIC, polarized light for microscope
+The aim of this experiment is to study the different imaging modes, magnification levels, and special contrast techniques, including Differential Interference Contrast (DIC) microscopy and Polarized Light Microscopy.